The Higher Structure of Symmetries of Axion-Maxwell Theory: Minimal theories

-In this section we presente the definition and some basic properties of the minimal $2+1$d TQFTs $\mathcal{A}^{N,p}$ having a $\Z_N^{(1)}$ symmetry.
+In this section we present the definition and some basic properties of the minimal $2+1$d TQFTs $\mathcal{A}^{N,p}$ having a $\Z_N^{(1)}$ symmetry.
 We refer the reader to \cite{Hsin_2019} for more details.

-A generic theory with these property will be charachterize by a set of topological lines $\eta^{(1)}_i$ fusing according to the $\Z_N$ group law.
-More precisely, these operators might suffer from a framing dependance, i.e. a spin of the form:
+A generic theory with these properties will be characterized by a set of topological lines $\eta^{(1)}_k$ fusing according to the $\Z_N$ group law.
+More precisely, these operators might suffer from a framing dependence, i.e.~a spin of the form:

-This quantum number $p$, on one hand correspond to the anomaly of the symmetry $p\in H^4(\Z_N; U(1))=\Z_N$\footnote{We limit ourselves to spin theories, in which $N$ is odd}, as characterized in \cref{Appendix: cohomology}.
-The inflow action of such anomaly is:
+On one hand, this quantum number $p$ corresponds to the anomaly of the symmetry $p\in \Z_N$\footnote{The anomalies are classified by $H^4(\Z_N; U(1))=\Z_{(2)N}$, as explained in \cref{Appendix: cohomology}, but we limit ourselves to spin theories, in which case the $p = N/2$ anomaly is trivial.}.
+The inflow action of such an anomaly is:

 On the other hand, the spin makes the line charged under the same $\Z_N^{(1)}$ symmetry they generate, with charge:

 We deduce that the lines by themselves make a nontrivial theory.
 Moreover, for $\gcd(p,N)=1$ the theory is actually well defined and is denoted with $\mathcal{A}^{N,p}$.